 LeadConduit won't always have a Built-In Integration for the Delivery you use.
 When that's the case, you set up a Custom Integration, which was covered in "Delivering your Leads".

 Since this is 100% Custom, you must map all fields from LeadConduit to the Delivery.

 However, you won't find a "Custom" prefix here.
-Instead, you'll find different prefixes depending on which custom integration option you selected (POST, GET, JSON, XML, SOAP).
+Instead, you'll find different prefixes depending on which type of delivery form you selected (POST, GET, JSON, XML, SOAP).